-Why do Chrylser, Ford and GM contribute so much more to our economy?
-Because they conduct the bulk of their engineering, manufacturing, marketing and finance work here.
-Four out of 10 Chrysler, Ford and GM employees are based in the U.S. At Toyota, Honda, Nissan, Hyundai/Kia, BMW, Mercedes and VW (the seven largest foreign automakers), only five in 100 employees are based here.
-That eight-fold difference translates into millions of U.S. jobs and tens of billions of dollars in parts sales, R&D and capital investment each year.
+From research labs and supplier factories to assembly lines and dealership showrooms, the auto industry supports nearly 8 million American jobs.
+In sum, the industry pays $500 billion in annual compensation, and generates $70 billion in personal tax revenue.
+While FCA US, Ford and General Motors are just three of the sixteen automakers competing in the U.S. market, they employ two-thirds of America’s autoworkers.
+Why do FCA US, Ford and General Motors contribute so much more to our economy?
+They conduct the bulk of their engineering, manufacturing, marketing and finance work here, in the United States.
+Four out of ten FCA US, Ford and General Motors employees are based in the U.S. Conversely, at Toyota, Honda, Nissan, Hyundai/Kia, BMW, Mercedes and VW (the seven largest foreign automakers), only five in one-hundred employees are based here.
+That six-fold difference translates into millions of indirect U.S. jobs, and tens of billions of dollars in parts sales, R&D and capital investment each year.